-There are other climates in which cocoa can grow, namely the lower altitude areas of the rainforest that have certain rainfall, sunlight, and temperature conditions.
+There are other climates in which cocoa can grow, namely the lower altitude rainforest areas with particular rainfall, sunlight, and temperature conditions.

-In general, the theobroma cacao plant won't survive in anything less than 64° F. It can withstand temperatures as hot as 86-89° F.
+The theobroma cacao plant won't survive at less than 64° F. It can withstand temperatures as hot as 86-89° F.

 Rainfall is abundant in the Mesoamerican rain forest, something cocoa needs.
 Cocoa grows best with 59 - 78 inches of rainfall per year.

-After temperature and rainfall are accounted for, the last important ingredient for producing quality cocoa is shade.
+After temperature and rainfall are accounted for, shade is the last necessary ingredient for producing quality cocoa.

-The best cocoa is grown among the rainforest canopy, which the tall and thick jungle setting provides for plenty of shade.
-(This is exactly how the best coffees are grown as well—and guayusa.)
+The best cocoa is grown among the rainforest canopy, and the tall and thick jungle setting provides plenty of shade.
+(This is precisely how the best coffees are produced—and guayusa.)

-When the Europeans tried to cultivate cocoa in the 16 and 17th centuries, it did not go as planned.
-In Spanish Dominican Republic, Trinidad, and Haiti, initial cocoa planting provided no results.
+When the Europeans tried cultivating cocoa in the 16 and 17th centuries, it did not go as planned.
+In the Spanish Dominican Republic, Trinidad, and Haiti, initial cocoa planting provided no results.
 The Caribbean was thus dubbed inhospitable to cocoa, but this was not true.
-The English and French were able to successfully recreate conditions on many islands and on the south American continent before the century was over.
+The English and French successfully recreated conditions on many islands and the south American continent before the century was over.

 More recently, cocoa bean production has expanded beyond the traditional central and south American countries.

-In fact, the three highest cocoa bean producers in the world are in Africa and Asia.
-The leader being Ivory Coast followed by Indonesia and Ghana.
-In total, west African countries now account for 69% of the world’s cocoa bean production, most of which is used for mass-produced chocolate products.
+The world's three highest cocoa bean producers are in Africa and Asia.
+The leader is Ivory Coast, followed by Indonesia and Ghana.
+West African countries now account for 69% of the world's cocoa bean production, most of which is used for mass-produced chocolate products.

 The processing methods for growing cocoa vary greatly depending on whether you buy organic or conventional.

-While some organic products are not much different than normal grade (and some are), conventional cocoa is one of the world’s most heavily sprayed crops in the world (again, just like coffee).
+While some organic products are not much different than standard grade (and some are), conventional cocoa is one of the world's most heavily sprayed crops (again, just like coffee).

-And since the cocoa butter (the fat) of the beans easily absorbs and retains pesticides, it is a product that you should always try to buy organic (like coffee).
+And since the cocoa butter (the fat) of the beans quickly absorbs and retains pesticides, it is a product that you should always try to buy organic (like coffee).

 After three or four years of growth, a cocoa plant will start bearing fruit.
-Once mature, cocoa trees produce 20 - 30 pods per year, each of which yield 20 - 50 beans each.
+Once mature, cocoa trees produce 20 - 30 pods per year, yielding 20 - 50 beans each.

 Of course, not all cocoa beans are the same.
-There are three main cocoa beans, each varying in flavor, aroma, and nutritional makeup.
+There are three central cocoa beans, each varying in flavor, aroma, and nutritional makeup.
 These are:

 Harvesting cocoa is usually done with the machete wielded by skilled laborers.

-Once the pods are cut down from the tree, they split the pod with the large knife, expose the beans, and remove the pulp.
+Once the pods are cut down from the tree, they split them with a large knife, expose the beans, and remove the pulp.

-Next the cocoa beans are fermented in a process called “sweating," which aims to remove some of the bitterness from cocoa beans.
+Next, the cocoa beans are fermented in a process called "sweating," which aims to remove some bitterness from cocoa beans.

-After 4 - 7 days of fermentation, the beans are then dried for 1-2 weeks.
+After 4 - 7 days of fermentation, the beans are dried for 1-2 weeks.

 The final step for the beans is roasting.
 This process depends on the type of bean.
 For example, cocoa nibs are roasted at temperatures of 215° - 248° F, with the time roasted depending on whether the final product is meant for producing cocoa or chocolate.

-To produce great cocoa, it is important that skilled laborers harvest, process and manufacture the cocoa by hand through the entire process.
+To produce great cocoa, skilled laborers must harvest, process, and manufacture the cocoa by hand throughout the entire process.
 While this increases the cost of the cocoa, it produces a far better tasting product (as well as a better quality of life for the workers and farmers and a better result for the environment).

-The cocoa bean has been used for hundreds of years and throughout this time, cultivation and processing methods have developed.
-Even still, with all the technology we now have access to, it's the traditional, handcrafted methods with an eye for precision and quality that produce the finest cocoa.
+The cocoa bean has been used for hundreds of years, and cultivation and processing methods have developed throughout this time.
+Even with all the technology we now have access to, the traditional, handcrafted methods with an eye for precision and quality products are the finest cocoa.

 The cocoa plant is a unique Central and South American native species, which has grown in popularity across the globe since European discovery in the early 16th century.